Old Mill Pond Bridge Project Timeline

 There have been many rumors and some misinformation surrounding this project…

-The Granada Farms Golf Club did not delay this project.
+Granada Farms Golf Club told us that they did not delay this project.

 The bridge collapse on May 17, 2017 was not a result of traffic continuing to drive across the bridge.
 Concrete barriers have been in place for many months.